NicholasSon/WordleBot/README.md

 # WordleBot
-A bot written in python that emails the wordle
+A bot written in python that emails the wordle to your email.